-- Student affairs administration in higher education MSED: blended (p.
-133) - Student affairs administration in higher education MSED: online (p.
-135)
+- Student affairs administration in higher education MSED: online (p.
+134) - Student affairs administration in higher education MSED: blended (p.
+135) (no new cohorts expected in 2024)

-Student Affairs Administration in Higher Education: Blended - Master of Science in Education
+Student Affairs Administration in Higher Education: Online - Master of Science in Education

 A program for current professionals in higher education who want to advance their career.
 This innovative cohort-based program values course activities that involve sharing experiences from diverse perspectives of higher education settings across the country.